Chorley All Saints' Church Of England Primary School And Nursery Unit

 Every year group studies the same puzzle at the same time which allows for whole school themes to be shared and celebrated across the school.
 Year groups are taught one lesson per week, in an age- and stage-appropriate way to meet the children’s needs.

-Whole school Progression Map
+Whole school Progression Map 2026

 Jigsaw Jenie.
-Jigsaw Jack.
+Jigsaw Jack

 " I like taking turns to talk." " I like playing the games."